Buying a home

 How to make a sealed bid

-It's very difficult deciding how much to offer: on the one hand, you don't want to pay more than it's worth but, on the other, you don't want to lose out.
+It's very difficult deciding how much to offer: on the one hand, you don't want to over-pay but, on the other, you don't want to lose out.

 - Our guide on house prices explains what sellers should take into account when setting the asking price on their property, which will help you work out the property's value

-It's completely up to the vendor which bid they accept, if any, and they won't always make the decision purely based on price.
+It's up to the vendor which bid they accept, if any, and the decision won't always be based purely on price.
 Along with the amount you're offering, you should use your offer letter to:

 - Highlight anything that differentiates you from other buyers: are you chain-free or a cash buyer?
 These could help speed things up and lessen the chances of the transaction falling through.